philc/book-notes/lifestyle/tidying up - marie kondo.md

 * Pick a designated spot for everything you own.
 If you have items in your house without a home then the chances that they'll get lost or accumulate more clutter multiplies.
 * If you have a shelf with nothing on it and you put something on it that doesn't have a home, that shelf becomes a dumping ground for other random things.
-(This is happened to me with my bookshelves -- we put sunglasses on there and now other trinkets).
+(This has happened to me with my bookshelves -- we put sunglasses on there and now other trinkets).
 * It's easy to maintain a house in order if you come home from work and can put down all of your things quickly and with no thought.